You know, the answer to “Do you need a baby sleep consultant” isn’t an always a YES. Some parents really don’t need to use a baby sleep coach.

 If you fit in one of these categories, Amy and I would love to work with you.
 We are both Certified Gentle Sleep Coaches, with a lot of knowledge and experience tucked into our belts.

-If you have a single struggle you just need a little guidance, sign up for a Super Sleep Session and let us spend time with you individually and help you create an effective sleep plan to implement on your own.
+If you have a single struggle you just need a little guidance, sign up for some professional help and let a coach spend time with you individually and help you create an effective sleep plan to implement on your own.

 How Will You Overcome Your